datanav/docs/technical/hubspot-wave.rst

 HubSpot Company to Wave Customer
 --------------------------------
-Every HubSpot Company will be synchronized with a Wave Customer.
+Before any synchronization can take place, a link between a HubSpot Company and a Wave Customer must be established.

+A new Wave Customer will be created from a HubSpot Company if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into Wave.

 Once a link between a HubSpot Company and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.